Who are we?

 Clarity on the Audio-Visual Media Services (AVMS) Directive

 Currently broadcasters can choose the UK as their centre of operations and are able to broadcast and stream into other EU countries (effectively freedom of movement for broadcast services).
 Right now around 1,200 channels are currently played out of the UK (compared to say Germany, the second largest in the market with around 200 channels).
-Without an extension of this agreement or new rules broadcasters could be forced to move channels to another EU country to maintain their operation before 29th March 2019.
+Without an extension of this agreement or new rules broadcasters could be forced to move channels to another EU country to maintain their operation before Brexit.
 More info here.

 What can I do?